DanielYanger/danielyanger.github.io/_posts/2019-02-19-Eagle-Scout-Update.md

 title: "Eagle Scout Update"
 ---

-# Update
+## Update

 Even though this is not related to programming, I thought that it was important nonetheless.
-Today I completed my Eagle Scout Board of Review and offically became an Eagle Scout.
+Today I completed my Eagle Scout Board of Review and officially became an Eagle Scout.
 After four and a half years of hard work, dozens of nights spent camping, and countless miles hiked, I have finally reached the top.